andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/09-guanacaste.md

 He takes me out back to the brewing operation & explains his setup.
 I marvel at his ability to keep his temperatures in line given the heat and humidity of the jungle.
 He shows me his chiller, which must just plow through the BTUs out here.
-It's a modest setup but he's proud of it and knows how to use it.
+It's a modest setup compared to BOA but he's financed it all himself and you can tell he's proud of it and knows how to use it.

 We head back in and I get a flight of the Beach Beer (a light, pilsner-style crushable brew), Helles, Citra Session IPA, and West Coast IPA.
 They are all